Lev Rebet: Early political career

 Rebet became a key writer and thinker in the OUN, quickly rising to the rank of "Holova Krayovoyi Ekzekutyvy" (Regional Commander, Провідник Крайової Екзекутиви), a post which he held from 1934 to 1938.
-He was repeatedly arrested for his activities and spent two and a half years in prison in Stryi and Lviv.
+He was repeatedly arrested by the Polish government and spent two and a half years in Polish prisons in Stryi and Lviv.

 When the OUN split in 1940 into OUN-Melnyk and OUN-Bandera, Rebet joined the OUN-Bandera group.

 30 June 1941

 On 30 June 1941, when the OUN proclaimed independence in Wehrmacht-occupied Lviv (renamed "Lemberg" until late 1944), Rebet became the deputy prime minister of the Ukrainian government, appointed by the prime minister Yaroslav Stetsko.

 The German occupying forces did not recognise the OUN move for independence.
 They successively arrested Bandera and Stetsko, leading to Lev Rebet briefly becoming acting prime minister of the Ukrainian national government.

 Arrest and internment by the Nazis

 In August 1941, Rebet was himself arrested by the Gestapo.
 He spent the next three years in the Sachsenhausen concentration camp in Zellenbau; a section where political prisoners were kept.
 After the war, he moved to Munich in the American occupation zone, then a centre of the Ukrainian diaspora.